alex-karpenko/psql-query-exporter/README.md

     query_timeout: 10s  # value of the query timeout for all DBs/queries of the source, optional,
                         # overrides value from the default section,
                         # can be overridden in DB/query section
+    metric_expiration_time: 0s  # if all query attempts during this time were failed,
+                                # then metric should be excluded from the output
+                                # until first successful query execution
+    backoff_interval: 10s # default interval between failed connection attempts
+    max_backoff_interval: 300s # every time after failed connection to the DB
+                              # interval between connection attempts increases
+                              # by value of backoff_interval, but no more than value
+                              # of the max_backoff_interval
     metric_prefix: "" # will be added to names of the all metrics for these DBs/queries, optional,
                       # overrides value from the default section,
                       # can be overridden in DB/query section